fbazzarella/shuttle/README.md

     $ rails g shuttle:install

-This will create a configuration file in `config/initializers/shuttle.rb` looks like this:
+This will create a configuration file in `config/initializers/shuttle.rb` who looks like this:

     Shuttle.setup do |s|
       s.steps = [